thegreenwebfoundation/gwf-gaw-cloudflare-worker/README.md

 - Remove the YouTube Lyte plugin script. (non-visual)
 - Remove the Mailin plugin script. (non-visual)
 - Remove the Code Prettify script & CSS. (non-visual)

+The code for this Worker can be found in the [/src/index.js](/src/index.js) file.